 Can we park easily in Cheddar?

-During the quiet times (October to March) there is unrestricted parking on single yellow lines in Cheddar Gorge so you will have no difficulty parking then.
-During the other busy months you will need to use (and pay for) parking in Cheddar I'm afraid.
+Cheddar Gorge is quieter during the cooler months (October to March) and very busy in the summer.
+Although there is free 1-hour limited parking opposite our shop all year round, during the warmer, busy months you will probably need to use (and pay for) parking in Cheddar.
 We get so many visitors during these times but there are plenty of spaces within the lower sections of the gorge itself.
-Apart from Cheese of course, we have the incredible Cheddar Caves, award winning traditional Tea Rooms and many independent shops & curiosities, not forgetting of course breathtaking walks.
+Apart from Cheese, we have Jacob’s Ladder, award-winning traditional Tea Rooms and many independent shops & curiosities, not forgetting breathtaking walks.

 Yes.
 We have a ramp entry into the Visitor Centre if you would like to come and watch us make cheese.
 From here you can easily access our shop which also has a wheelchair friendly entry/exit too.

 I placed an order online, when will I receive it?

 We dispatch orders on week days, Monday to Thursday for next day delivery (ensure you place your order before 11am to guarantee same day dispatch).
 Our Courier, DPD is super swift, reliable and efficient.

 We are hoping to recommence delivery to Europe soon (this service has been prevented since January 1st 2021 – there have been additional restrictions post Brexit!)
 Normally this takes between 3 and 5 days to arrive.